coronacurves/beta/README.md

 # Instructions for Desktop Use

-CoronaCurves should run well on all modern personal computers.
+The software should run well on all modern personal computers.
 Consult the `instructions.md` file for instructions on installation and operation.

 Before deciding to install and operate the software on your computer, know that it is more than a little crappy in quality, often non-Pythonic, and not well documented.
 In fact, the code includes large blocks of unneeded code that the author may or may not get around to removing some day.